 As someone with a BA in Anthropology and a special interest in Linguistics it really was a dream come true to be able to celebrate the languages native to Oaxaca.
 These languages are spoken in many households in Oaxaca but children who speak Mixteco and other indigenous languages at home often do not enjoy speaking them at school.
 Unfortunately among many children, speaking an indigenous language can make one seem to be in a lower class than their peers.

-Classism is a real problem in Mexico and it’s hurting cultures and languages that are very important in our world.
+Classism is a real problem in Mexico (and throughout the world) and it’s hurting important cultures and languages.
 When interviewed I said that I loved hearing these languages spoken and I said that my only suggestion was not a suggestion but a word of encouragement to the children of Oaxaca to speak their native languages more often.
 I explained that each and every language offers a completely unique perspective of which to view the world.
 If we lose a language, we lose a really important world perspective as well.